Stroud Farms is a 2nd generation business and owns over

 tomatoes.
 Your potatoes are the only ones I want.
 Nothing ups

 your ego like hearing that.
 Its those things that keep you wanting to farm.
-Farmers

-appreciate the customers who patronize the farmers markets and roadside
+appreciate the customers who patronize the farmers

-stands.
-All of the farms that are selling on the roadside are the same
+selling on the roadside are the same theyre

-middleman out and increase the quality of produce the consumer purchases on any
+to cut the middleman out and increase the quality of

-given day.
 Farmers are pretty happy to have people buying like that. |